 Ask Brian Waller what his company does, and he’ll give you a lovely and accurate elevator pitch; ask him how Vaco does it and why, and prepare for an impassioned crash course in company culture.
-He’ll tell you right off the bat that he and his partners set out to build a company they’d actually want to work for, and create a business that helps contractors and talent find long-lasting matches along the way.
+He’ll tell you right off the bat that he and his partners set out to build a company they’d actually want to work for and to create a business that helps consultants and talent find long-lasting matches along the way.
 In that order.

 Brian earned a bachelor’s degree in accounting from the University of Tennessee.
 As a seasoned entrepreneur, he is passionate about startups of all shapes and sizes and is actively involved and invested in several early stage Nashville-based businesses; he sits on the board of the digital agency SnapShot Interactive and serves on the Advisory Board and Investment Committee of the Nashville Capital Network.
 He is deeply committed to local community and philanthropic organizations, serving on the the board of the Franklin American Mortgage Music City Bowl and supporting organizations such as United Way of Metropolitan Nashville, Woodmont Christian Church, Safe Haven Family Shelters, The Boys & Girls Clubs of Middle Tennessee and other local charities.
 As a proud Tennessee Vol, Brian also supports the UT College of Business Administration and even takes their dinner-hour pledge drive calls - he’s just a good guy like that.